valeriapeviani/proprioceptive_localization_hand/README.md

 # proprioceptive_localization_hand
 Compute and visualize proprioceptive errors in the Localization Task (Longo & Haggard, 2010).

-Data01 refers to Peviani & Bottini, 2018
-Data02 are the data reported in Peviani, Liotta & Bottini, 2020 Both the datasets are organized with the following variables organized in columns:
+Data01 refers to Peviani & Bottini, Journal of Cognitive Psychology, 2018 Data02 are the data reported in Peviani, Liotta & Bottini, Acta Psychologica, 2020 Both the datasets are organized with the following variables organized in columns:
 - subj (subj number),
 - itemN (ordinal number of the trial)